X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot

-The Extended Kalman Filter (EKF) is a widely used extension of the classical Kalman Filter for nonlinear systems, where local linearization is performed through a first-order Taylor expansion.
+The Extended Kalman Filter (EKF) is widely used for nonlinear state estimation.
 Early works applied EKF to quadruped robot state estimation by fusing IMU and kinematic data.
-For example, \cite{RobotEKF} fused IMU and hexapod kinematics but assumed that three legs remained in contact with the ground, limiting generality.
-Later, \cite{MultisensorRobot} combined IMU, joint encoders, and foot-contact sensors within an EKF, while \cite{multiIMURobot} proposed mounting additional IMUs on the legs and fusing them with body-mounted IMU and encoder data, enabling more accurate estimation of both body and foot states.
+For example, Lin et al.\cite{RobotEKF} fused IMU and hexapod kinematics but assumed that three legs remained in contact with the ground, limiting generality.
+Later, Bloesch et al.\cite{MultisensorRobot} combined IMU, joint encoders, and foot-contact sensors within an EKF, while Yang et al.\cite{multiIMURobot} proposed mounting additional IMUs on the legs and fusing them with body-mounted IMU and encoder data, enabling more accurate estimation of both body and foot states.
 While effective, these methods depend on multiple heterogeneous sensors, which increase hardware and computational complexity.
 TLIO \cite{TLIO} bridged learning and filtering by feeding neural network–predicted displacement and uncertainty into an EKF, significantly improving the robustness of IMU-only odometry.
-This paradigm has since been extended to pedestrian and UAV navigation \cite{AirIO, DIDO, IMO}, demonstrating the benefits of combining data-driven models with probabilistic filtering.
-In the quadruped domain, \cite{learningRobot} integrated neural network–based state predictions with joint encoder measurements within an EKF for improved estimation.
+This paradigm has since been extended to pedestrian and UAV navigation \cite{AirIO, DIDO, IMO, UAV_dead-reckoning}, demonstrating the benefits of combining data-driven models with probabilistic filtering.
+In the quadruped domain, Buchanan et al.\cite{learningRobot} integrated neural network–based state predictions with joint encoder measurements within an EKF for improved estimation.
 However, the approach relied heavily on encoder data and introduced little innovation in network design, which reduces generality and practical deployment.